brancusi/atd-website/README.md

 netlify sites:list
 ```

-Make sure the atd site is listed
+Make sure the atd site is listed, so you know you are logged into the right account

 ```
 npm run release